 Redaction should be role-based, according to least privilege.
 Doing this requires a complete understanding of what data is sensitive.
 Examples include the primary account number for credit card data, and any information that identifies the individual to whom the information applies.
 Redaction replaces some of that data with random characters, or dummy information, to ensure the information cannot be connected to a specific identity.

 Used in conjunction with encryption, redaction is another option for ensuring the security of sensitive information stored on the mainframe.
 Encryption encodes data in transit so that only authorized parties can decode it in order to access it.
 Typical encryption technologies for mainframe data include TLS and SSH, and encryption protocols often needs upgrading to counter security vulnerabilities.

 Upcoming blog post

-Topics in our third post, due out next week, include ‘Endpoint Hardening’ and ‘Defense in Depth’.
-Until then, stay safe!
-Look for that post to learn more.
+Topics in our third post, Tightening Mainframe Access and Security: Part 3, include ‘Endpoint Hardening’ and ‘Defense in Depth’.
 Find me on Twitter and learn more about integrating IAM with your mainframe by downloading this whitepaper, Integrating Host Systems with Modern Security Frameworks if you’d like.